dpak94/notes/content/docs/general/git-commands.md

 5. The public key will be stored in `C:\Users\ranger\.ssh` as **id_rsa.pub** file.
 Opening this file with notepad or VSCode gives the **SSH key**.
 This key can be added to GitHub or GitBucket on their website.

+---

-## Commit Message Golden Rules
+## 7 Golden Rules for Git Commit

-1. Separate subject from body with a blank line
+1. Separate the subject from body with a blank line
+2. Limit the subject line to 50 characters
+3. Capitalize the subject line
+4. Do not end the subject line with a period
+5. Use the imperative mood in the subject line
+6. Wrap the body at 72 characters
+7. Use the body to explain _what_ and _why_ vs _how_